ameen-ansarii/Algorand-Carpool/README.md

-# RIDE - Decentralized Ride Sharing on Algorand
+# PeerPool - Decentralized Ride Sharing on Algorand

 ## 🚗 Project Overview

-**RIDE** is a decentralized ride-sharing platform built on the **Algorand Blockchain** that enables direct, trustless coordination between drivers and riders without intermediaries.
-Using smart contracts for escrow payments, RIDE ensures transparency, reduces fees, and provides automatic refunds — all powered by Algorand's fast, secure, and low-cost infrastructure.
+**PeerPool** is a decentralized ride-sharing platform built on the **Algorand Blockchain** that enables direct, trustless coordination between drivers and riders without intermediaries.
+Using smart contracts for escrow payments, RIDE ensures transparency, reduces fees, and provides automatic refunds, all powered by Algorand's fast, secure, and low cost infrastructure.

 ### Key Features
 - **🔒 Trustless Escrow Payments:** Riders' funds are locked in a smart contract and only released to the driver upon successful ride completion